RazielMiranda/php-learning-path/teory-php.md

-#PHP Case Sensitivity only in variable, the native method's isn't case sensitive.
+#PHP Case Sensitivity only in variable, the natives method's isn't case sensitive.